Habibullah Kalakani

-During the Afghan Civil War (1928–1929), he contested the Afghan throne with Amanullah Khan.
-After defeating Amanullah, he was eventually defeated by Mohammed Nadir Shah.
-Khalilullah Khalili, a Kohistani poet laureate, depicted King Habibullah Kalakani as the "best manager of governmental imports and exports".
+During the 1928–1929 Afghan Civil War he contested the Afghan throne with Amanullah Khan.
+After defeating Amanullah, he was eventually defeated by Mohammad Nadir Shah.
+Khalilullah Khalili, a noted historian and Kohistani poet laureate, depicted King Habibullah Kalakani as the "best manager of governmental imports and exports".

 Early years

 Habibullah Kalakani was born in either 1891 or 1870 in the village of Kalakan, north of Kabul.
 He was an ethnic Tajik.
+His father was a water carrier during the Second Anglo-Afghan War for Afghan soldiers in Kabul.
 In his memoirs, Kalakani stated that his home village was "miserable" and that he had "conceived a deep hatred of its poverty-stricken exterior".
 At age 14, he left for Kabul on horseback with his friends Nur and Jamal.
 Later, he joined King Amanullah Khan's army, and fought in the Third Anglo-Afghan War and the Khost rebellion of 1924.
-During the latter war, he served as officer with the Royal Army's "Model Battalion" and served with distinction during the suppression of the insurgents.
+During the latter war, he served as officer with the Afghan Army's "Model Battalion" and served with distinction during the suppression of the insurgents.
 Nevertheless, he deserted the unit at some unspecified time, and after working in Peshawar moved to Parachinar where he was arrested and sentenced to eleven months of imprisonment by the British.